zetalog/sdfirm/README.md

   $ export RISCV64=1     : automatically sets CROSS_COMPILE=riscv64-linux-
   $ export RISCV64=      : automatically sets CROSS_COMPILE=riscv32-linux-

+Note that due to the development progress of the GNU toolchain and RISC-V community, there is a support variation between GCC versions around the C builtin functions.
+Thus it is not guaranteed that the following DEMOs can work with all GNU toolchain versions.
+By testing, it is working with upstream GCC 8.3.0 and 10.1.0.

 Build steps of SPIKE test benches
 -------------------------------------